Terms and Conditions for Students

 7.13.
 Additional Requirements.
 Certain courses require additional software and resources, as stipulated by the course when you register and as communicated to you at the beginning of the course.
 You are required to obtain the necessary software and resources required.
 We are not responsible for providing these additional requirements.

 7.14.
 Universities.
-Certain courses presented by us are approved by a Knowledge Partner, and unless otherwise stipulated, are not accredited by that institution.
-Credits are therefore not awarded upon successful completion of the short course by the specific Knowledge Partner.
+Certain courses presented by us are approved by a University, and unless otherwise stipulated, are not accredited by that institution.
+Credits are therefore not awarded upon successful completion of the short course by the specific University.

 7.15.
 Permitted Use.
 Permitted Use of Course Content: